 The highest number of responses for frequently consumed baked WA foods was obtained for sweet bread, indicating that it may be the most frequently consumed WA baked food.
 Approximately forty eight percent (48.2%) of the total responses suggested that WA breads are the most frequently consumed baked WA foods (figure 8).
 Other frequently consumed WA baked foods shown by the survey include meat-pie, doughnuts and chin-chin with 17.4, 13.6, and 9.8% responses respectively (figure 8).
 The responses from the participants indicated that baked kokoro and pancake are the least frequently consumed WA baked food.
 The responses received from GHN, NGR and UK residents are compared in figure 9.

 Figure 8.
-Frequently consumed WA baked foods
+Frequently consumed WA baked foods Change ”bread” to “sweet bread” on pie

 Figure 9.
 Comparison of frequently consumed WA baked foods for Ghana, Nigeria and the UK residents.